Human Rights and Migration Project, Zacualpa Guatemala

 In 2015-2016, the Center collaborated with the University of Rafael Landívar to facilitate a collaborative pilot project that sought to strengthen participatory and action research (PAR) skills among students and faculty.
 CHRIJ Co-Director Brinton Lykes and Dr. Úrsula Roldan of the URL designed four workshops over a two-year period with three of the URL’s branch campuses in El Quiché, Quetzaltenango, and Huehuetenango.
 Teams of students and faculty from each campus partnered with local communities to explore participants’ experiences at the interface of migration, territory and subjectivity (identity) through PAR processes.
 The main objective of this collaborative effort was to contribute to the training of social actors (students, professors and others affected by this problem) on the issue of migration and the structural violence faced by families in the context of migration, through research, education and outreach.
 Our decision to use PAR methods to achieve the general and specific objectives of the project was based on the prior experiences of the Boston College team, who have used this approach in their work with communities in Chajul and Zacualpa.
 The main idea was to form PAR teams with the local communities, through the university campuses, and support them throughout the year by providing training, learning, action, and reflection.
 PAR enables one to privilege the local communities’ knowledge while enhancing their capacities to analyze problems and develop actions to solve them.
 We hope to contribute not only to the strengthening of local university resources but also, and more importantly, to the development of the migrants who participated in the research as essential actors in development at the local, regional, and transnational levels and to strengthening the social networks that support them.

-See the agenda from the September 2016 workshops here.
-See the conference agenda from an October 2016 conference at the URL at which Brinton Lykes, Dan Kanstroom and Jessica Chicco presented our work.
+- Conference agenda from an October 2016 conference at the URL at which Brinton Lykes, Dan Kanstroom and Jessica Chicco presented our work.